 It is not recommended that you take a guided tour of the Vatican Museums with children unless it is specifically adapted for them.
 The tour is too long for the little ones, the museums are crowded and they won't enjoy it and you won't enjoy it.
 As for baby strollers, they can be chaotic during rush hour.

 Ana's Traveller Tip

-How should you dress at the Vatican?
+How should I dress in the Vatican?

 Can I take pictures inside the Vatican?

-Is it worth climbing St. Peter's Dome?
+Is it worth climbing the Dome of St. Peter's?

-Is it possible to visit the Vatican Museums at night?
+Can I visit the Vatican Museums at night?

 Other guided tours in Rome